British Chihuahua Club Rescue Association

 large enough to apply for charitable status) and some could not

-support where needed.
-If, for example, we hear of a dog needing
+example, we hear of a dog needing

 rehoming in an area covered by one of the other clubs, we would